refinedev/refine/documentation/docs/api-reference/core/hooks/data/useOne/index.md

 import BasicUsageLivePreview from "./basic-usage-live-preview.md";

-`useOne` is a extended version of `react-query`'s [`useQuery`](https://tanstack.com/query/v4/docs/react/reference/useQuery).
-It support all the features of `useQuery` and adds some extra features.
+`useOne` is an extended version of `react-query`'s [`useQuery`](https://tanstack.com/query/v4/docs/react/reference/useQuery).
+It supports all the features of `useQuery` and adds some extra features.

 -   It uses the `getOne` method as the **query function** from the [`dataProvider`](/api-reference/core/providers/data-provider.md) which is passed to `<Refine>`.

--   It uses query key to cache the data.
+-   It uses a query key to cache the data.
 The **query key** is generated from the provided properties.
 You can see the query key by using the `react-query` devtools.

 It is useful when you want to fetch a single record from the API.
 It will return the data and some functions to control the query.

 ## Basic Usage

-`useOne` hook expects a `resource` and `id` property.
-It will be passed to the `getOne` method from the `dataProvider` as parameter.
+The `useOne` hook expects a `resource` and `id` property.
+It will be passed to the `getOne` method from the `dataProvider` as a parameter.

-When these properties are changed, `useOne` hook will trigger a new request.
+When these properties are changed, the `useOne` hook will trigger a new request.

 <BasicUsageLivePreview />